meetuparchive/mailbox/README.md

 ### query filters

 Query filters expected in the form of `{name}:{value}` arguments.
-Multi work values should be quoted.
+Multi-word values should be quoted.

 Some example imap search filters are as follows